-So, air cleaners means filtration and air purifiers means purification, right?
+So, air cleaners can mean both filtration and purification and air purifiers only means purification, right?
 Except, here’s where the terms really get tricky.
-Air cleaner is also used to refer to air purifiers.
+“Air cleaner” is also used to refer specifically to portable air purifiers.
 Annoying, we know.

 Which Should You Choose?

 But which one will actually benefit your space the most?
-If you’re looking to remove most air pollutants and despise standalone devices, then you should upgrade your system air filters and consider installing a whole-home purification system.
-If you’re looking to target air quality in one specific area, then you may want to choose a standalone air purifier or air cleaner.
-When possible, it’s important to choose a whole-home solution to achieve the best indoor air quality.
+If you’re looking to remove most air pollutants and despise standalone devices, then you should upgrade to high-efficiency system air filters and consider installing a whole-home purification system.
+If you’re looking to target air quality in one specific area, then you may want to choose a standalone air purifier device.
+When possible, it’s helpful to choose a whole-home solution to achieve the best indoor air quality.